AndragApps/bmi_calculator/README.md

 Start at 2:30PM 11/09/2021

 STATUS OF THINGS DONE:
 1-BMI calculator: A beautiful health app:2m 2s
 2-HOW TO USE FLUTTER THEMES:23M 28S
 GIT UPDATE.
 Ends at 3:20PM 11/09/2021

 Start at 12:00PM 12/09/2021
 3-HOW TO REFACTOR FLUTTER WIDGET.
 [20M 5S]
 4-Immutability and final vs. const [18m 24s]
+5-Creating Custom Widgets.[18m 25s]

 ## Getting Started